christran85-cyber/enterprise-security-operations-lab/docs/phase-06-security-monitoring.md

 # 🧩 Incident Correlation

-The investigation combined the available evidence into a single activity sequence.
+The investigation combined the available evidence into a single sequence of controlled activity.

 ```text
 SOC-Kali